 For details on how to contact the committee, see contact the committee.

 The Secretary is responsible for agreeing meeting agendas with the Chairman and for circulating notices of all meetings to the membership in a timely fashion.
-They will arrange for all meetings to be minuted and for the minutes to be circulated to all members by posting them on the BOA website.
-The Secretary will arrange a date and venue and circulate notice for the Annual General Meeting within the time frame required by the constitution to allow sufficient time for any motions submitted by the members to be advised to the membership.
+They will arrange for all meetings to be minuted and for the minutes to be circulated to all members in collaboration with the comms manager(s).
+The Secretary will arrange a date and venue and circulate notice for the Annual General Meeting (and EGM) within the time frame required by the constitution to allow sufficient time for any motions submitted by the members to be advised to the membership.

-The Membership Secretary will maintain a current and accurate list of members of the BOA and is responsible for advising the members annually of the required subscriptions, and for liaison with the Treasurer to ensure that due payments are made.
+The Membership Secretary will maintain a current and accurate list of members of the BOA using the online database, and is responsible for advising the members annually of the required subscriptions, and for liaison with the Treasurer to ensure that due payments are made, they will work with administrator to ensure fees are collected and profiles are kept up to date in line with GDPR, answer queries from members and manage DBS checks (along with the welfare officer).

 The Competitions Manager will make arrangements for national tournaments, liaising with the National Referee, Treasurer and any other BOA officers as necessary.
-This includes junior, youth, female and mixed competitions during the season at regional and national levels.
+This includes junior, youth, single sex and mixed competitions during the season at regional and national levels.

 Sport Development is the point of contact for trials, developing new clubs and initiatives to encourage growth in the sport.
 Dealing with enquiries for promotions, advertising and fundraising the SDO has a very diverse role.
 Many others at clubs throughout the country are developing the sport and are involved, directly or indirectly, in making the work of the SDO a success.
-Some of the people assisting the SDO with regional development are listed on the Sport Development page.
+They also control the loan of our New Starter kits.

-Responsible for ensuring that safety welfare and protection of the vulnerable is always considered, in both our policies, procedures and practical aspects of governance at both association and club level.
+Our Welfare Office is responsible for ensuring that safety, welfare and protection of the vulnerable is always upheld, in both our policies, procedures and practical aspects of governance at both association and club level.
+They work with other officers to process and validate DBS checks and update the online membership database.

 Our Comms Managers look after the various communication channels including social networking, creating news items.
 This involves liaising with other BOA officers and club members to source current issues including local club news, aspects of playing, foreign news, rule updates and competitions.